CorruptedBytes/PluginBinder/README.md

 # PluginBinder
-This Plugin generator was made with PHP by ProgrammAlex.
+This Plugin generator was made with PHP by CorruptedBytes.

 source.jar is the main soure. (not obfuscated)